KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Introduction

 \section{Introduction}

-Large language models (LLMs) have truly revolutionized many natural language processing (NLP) tasks.
+Large language models (LLMs) have revolutionized many natural language processing (NLP) tasks.
 In order to improve the capabilities of LLMs, there is significant interest in increasing the context lengths of LLMs.
 Longer context lengths enable new applications, including long document summarization, retrieval for answering questions about long documents, extended multi-turn applications \cite{chen2023longlora}, and code analysis.
-To support this pull from applications there have been significant recent advances in long-context length models in industry \cite{anthropic,openai}, as well as in academia \cite{chen2023longlora}.
+To support this pull from applications, there have been significant recent advances in long-context length models in industry \cite{anthropic,openai}, as well as in academia \cite{chen2023longlora, liu2024world}.

-These successes of LLMs make the inference of these models one of the predominantly important workloads of our time, and there is a strong motivation to improve the inference efficiency.
+Given the importance of LLM workloads, there is strong motivation to improve their inference efficiency.
 LLM inference with large context lengths can be incredibly resource-intensive; serving LLMs requires high-end GPUs, and the largest LLMs require costly multi-GPU inference setups.
 When analyzing the computational nature of generative inference with LLMs, it becomes quickly apparent that, for relatively small batch sizes, the computation is memory bound \cite{kim2023squeezellm}.
 With the growing divergence between computational speeds and memory speeds, this problem is only going to get worse over time \cite{gholami2020ai_and_memory_wall}.
 This makes reducing the memory bottleneck preeminently important.
 Further analysis shows that the memory bottleneck is strongly related to context size.
 For short sequence lengths, the dominant contributor to memory consumption is the weight matrices, and therefore the optimal strategy is to minimize the model size in order to reduce memory consumption as well as bandwidth requirements \cite{kim2023full,kim2023squeezellm}.
-However, for long sequence lengths, the main bottleneck is the memory requirements for caching Key and Value (KV) activations throughout inference.
-In particular, the size of KV cache can become the dominant contributor to memory footprint, even for a 32K context limit (see~\tref{tab:actsize}), making it challenging to perform long context length inference.
-With current methods, one therefore has to resort to using multi-GPU inference, and even then it is challenging to increase the context length beyond a certain limit.
+However, as shown in~\fref{fig:mainfig}, the main bottleneck for long sequence lengths is the memory requirements for caching Key and Value (KV) activations throughout inference.
 This challenge is further exacerbated when one considers batched inference.